safe-global/safe-ios/docs/doc.md

 # Application

-This doc explains high-level app design with a structural and functional view.
+This doc explains high-level app design with a structural view.

+[Functional view](fun.md) is in another doc.

 ## Structural View